ps99-io/DO-Serverless/readme.md

 # Finally you're done with succcessfully deploying and testing the functions......
 Phewwww!!!!

 <img align="center" alt="GIF" width="300px" height="300px" src="./Images/relaxed.gif" />

+<h2 align="center"> Function Specs</h2>

+#### Function Pricing

+Functions are billed per GiB-second, which is calculated by multiplying the memory a function uses in GiB by the time it takes to execute in seconds.

+Each team has a free allowance of 90,000 GiB-seconds (25 GiB-hours) per month across all functions, including function components in App Platform.
+Additional usage beyond the free allowance is charged at $0.0000185/GiB-second ($0.0666/GiB-hour).
+Functions run for a minimum of 100ms per invocation.

+##### Basic overview of Pricing

+- FREE ALLOWANCE : 25GB-hours or 90,000GB-seconds
+- OVERAGES : $0.0000185 per GB-second

+Functions components in App Platform, follow [App Platform](https://docs.digitalocean.com/products/app-platform/details/pricing/) pricing, including bandwidth.

+#### Function Configurations

+- MEMORY
+    - 128MB - 1GB  (256MB default)
+- DURATION
+    - Up to 5 seconds per invocation
+- INVOCATIONS
+    - Up to 600 per minute
+- CONCURRENCY
+    - Up to 120

 ## Conclusion